mercorii/Praise/README.md

 `FullCredits`

 Longest form of credits.
 No character limits.
+Thank everyone you need to.
+This is the place for all the moose credits.

 #### Example CREDITS.txt

 ```
 Credits
 {